 - Click the CNAME tab and add your Hostname and Points to values.
 The Hostname needs to be in the format _acme-challenge.www.DOMAIN_NAME (e.g., _acme-challenge.www.myawesomesite.com) and the Points to value needs to be the target you copied from the Verify domain ownership pop-up at Fastly.
 Click the Add DNS record button to save your new CNAME record.
 Note: It may take up to 1 hour for the DNS record to propagate.

-- If you aren’t already in Kinsta DNS in your MyKinsta dashboard, click on Kinsta DNS in the left sidebar navigation.
+- If you aren’t already in DNS in MyKinsta, click on DNS in the left sidebar navigation.

 - Click on the domain you want to add a DNS record to.

 - If you already have an existing CNAME record for the www hostname, click the Edit (pencil) icon to update it.
 Otherwise, click the Add a DNS record button.

 - Hostname: www

 - Click the Change DNS record button (updating a DNS record) or Add DNS record button (adding a new DNS record) to save your DNS record.
 Note: It may take up to 1 hour for this DNS change to propagate.

 Even if the setup process went through smoothly, it could be the case that you might experience some issues.
 Here below, we’ve grouped tips on how to troubleshoot the most common ones, along with some advanced settings.

 Serving your site through Fastly adds an additional layer of caching that will need to be cleared anytime you need to clear the cache.
 If you’re having trouble seeing changes on your site or a plugin isn’t behaving as expected after installing or reinstalling, be sure you clear cache at all layers, including: